 I have just spent a really yummy weekend in London doing lots of fun things.
-Giving a talk to about 100 aspiring vegans at the Vegan Pledge, meeting old friends, making new ones, eating fabulous food, looking around Greenwich market with a gorgeous and inspiring girly friend.
+Giving a talk to about 100 aspiring vegans, meeting old friends, making new ones, eating fabulous food, looking around Greenwich market with a gorgeous and inspiring girly friend.

 We walked past a stall that sells fruit kebabs with chocolate sauce and it reminded me that I have a great recipe for raw chocolate fondue in my recipe e-book ‘Loving Life-Loving Desserts’.
 And, well, I thought it only fair to share it with you!
 It makes of course a great dessert, but I often serve it for a lazy Sunday breakfast.
 I fill a huge platter with sexy fruit like bananas, apple slices, mango, pineapple, strawberries, and kiwi fruit and serve with the silky sweet sauce.
 On the side I will serve a bowl of chopped nuts, dried coconut and even cacao nibs that can be used to dip the chocolate-dripping fruit in.
 And of course a giant pot of tea, candles and excellent company!
 Pyjamas are not compulsory, but it does add something to the occasion.